 The Royal British Legion's Director of Fundraising Charles Byrne said: "“We’re delighted to be supported for a third year by Kleshna, and her new range of sparkly poppy jewellery which will raise money for the Legion.
 Wearing a poppy is a small, yet significant gesture to honour and thank those who have bravely served, and continue to serve in our Armed Forces.
 The money raised from the sale of these products will go towards the £1.6 million of vital funds the Legion spends each week providing direct care and support to members of the Armed Forces in need."

 New in 2013, we are delighted to present Chamilia’s Jewelled Poppy Bead.

 Swarovski Elements in red and clear crystal will ensure you stand out with this sterling silver Poppy Bead.
 For every bead purchased in the UK, Chamilia will donate £4.50 to The Royal British Legion.

 The beads are available at H Samuel, Ernest Jones, UK independent jewellers and, of course, via Chamilia's website www.chamilia.com.

-National Express, a new supporter of The Royal British Legion for 2013, is rolling out a package of support to mark the UK's Remembrance Period (October 24 – November 12).
+National Express, a new supporter of The Royal British Legion in 2013, rolled out a package of support to mark the UK's Remembrance Period (October 24 – November 12).

-A large part of this, is the offering of free travel to people attending The Royal British Legion’s Break Centres in Southport and Weston super Mare.
+A large part of this was the offering of free travel to people attending The Royal British Legion's Break Centres in Southport and Weston super Mare.